 Not only is black fungus ugly, but it can also be dangerous.
 Exposure to mold spores can cause a variety of health problems, including lung and blood infections.
 If you suspect mold infestation anywhere in your home, you should try to have it completely removed as soon as possible.
 Once you have a mold problem. it’s common for fungus to spread to nearby areas, such as surrounding walls, carpets and ceilings.
+In such cases, you can contact a reliable and affordable service for carpet cleaning cincinnati to clean your carpet and for other maintenance purposes.

 Drywall, which is also known as plasterboard or gypsum board, are panels made of gypsum plaster that are pressed between two thick sheets of paper.
 Drywall is used in construction to make interior walls and ceilings.
 Sheets of drywall can be made from fiberglass rather than paper to prevent the growth of mold.
 Plasterboard that is exposed to water due to floods or plumbing leaks tend to become moldy and soft.